The first step to gaining custody as a father

 If you were married to the other parent when the child was born, or if you were named on the birth certificate, you will already be legally acknowledged as the father of the child.

-If you were not married at the time and not named on the birth certificate, you will need to request that the mother voluntarily acknowledges that you are the father.
+If you were not married at the time and not named on the birth certificate, you will need to request that the mother voluntarily acknowledge that you are the father.
 If she does this, you can then begin the process of filing for custody.

 If the mother believes that you are not the father or refuses to acknowledge it, you may then have to go through the courts to request a DNA test.
 If the courts rule in your favor, you will be able to gain proof of paternity in this way.